About the posterior distribution in hidden Markov models with unknown number of states: Introduction

 In the frequentist literature, penalized likelihood methods have been proposed to estimate the order of a HMM, using for instance Bayesian information criteria (BIC for short).
-These methods were applied for instance in \citep{leroux:putterman:1992}, \citep{rydenetal:1998}, but without theoretical consistency results.
-Later, it has been observed that the likelihood ratio statistics is unbouded, in the very simple situation where one wants to test between $1$ or $2$ hidden states, see \citep{CKEG}.
+These methods were applied for instance in Leroux and Putterman \cite{leroux:putterman:1992}, Ryd{\'e}n \textit{et al.} \cite{rydenetal:1998}, but without theoretical consistency results.
+Later, it has been observed that the likelihood ratio statistics is unbounded, in the very simple situation where one wants to test between $1$ or $2$ hidden states, see Gassiat and K\'eribin \cite{CKEG}.
 The question whether BIC penalized likelihood methods lead to consistent order estimation stayed open.
-Using tools borrowed from information theory, it has been possible to calibrate heavier penalties in maximum likelihood methods to obtain consistent estimators of the order, see \citep{GB03}, \citep{CGG09}.
-The use of penalized marginal pseudo likelihood was also proved to lead to weakly consistent estimators by \citep{Gas02}.
+Using tools borrowed from information theory, it has been possible to calibrate heavier penalties in maximum likelihood methods to obtain consistent estimators of the order, see Gassiat and Boucheron \cite{GB03}, Chambaz \textit{et al.} \cite{CGG09}.
+The use of penalized marginal pseudo likelihood was also proved to lead to weakly consistent estimators by Gassiat \cite{Gas02}.